Home » Drilling Problems » Lost Circulation Material In Drilling

 Main Types Of Lost Circulation Material

-In General, These are the most common Lost Circulation materials which are used in drilling oil and gas wells:
+In General, These are the most common Lost Circulation materials in drilling oil and gas wells:

 • Fiber